Mayor Doug Black: 613-257-6206

 Our thriving downtown business area is perfect for retail and restaurants.
 Within a few blocks you’ll find an incredible range of goods and services catering to every taste and price range, including beautiful boutique shops, quilting, gifts, high-end ladies’ wear, florists, gourmet foods and natural pet foods – to name just a few!
 The municipality maintains a number of parking lots in the downtown, with free parking available to all customers.
 The Carleton Place Farmers Market is located on Beckwith Street, just steps from the downtown.

 Our high-traffic commercial area on and just off of Highway 7 is perfect for large square footage retailers.
 We also have four serviced business parks—some ideal for industrial uses and others meant for business or office uses.
-See the chart below for more details about our business areas:

 The county-wide Economic Development Strategic Planning process was a partnership initiative led by Valley Heartland, Lanark County and OMAFRA; driven by all municipalities in Lanark County and the economic development stakeholders throughout the wider region.
 From this process, an action plan was developed with five key areas of focus: Support Entrepreneurs and Business Owners, Position and Plan for Business Growth and Investment, Develop Key Sectors Identified in the Marketing Plan, Invest in Infrastructure, and Focus on Foundational Community Economic Development.
 See below for a list of action items for each are of focus: